QingTian1927/SearTxT-and-Texter/README.md

 ### Texter-specific requirements:
 Texter can only convert `.docx` files with the `pandoc` runtime installed, so make sure you download it using the `/pd` command prior to starting the conversion process.

-**Note:** If the `/pd` command fails for any reason, you can download pandoc directly from the [official website](https://pandoc.org/installing.html) and install it manually.
+**Note:** Should the `/pd` command fails for any reason, you can download pandoc directly from the [official website](https://pandoc.org/installing.html) and install it manually.

 ### Running From Source
 Should you want to run SearTxT or Texter directly with the Python Interpreter, make sure that your system satisfies the following prerequisites: